An Official Wyoming Government Website

 In addition to the Niobrara Formation, other possible source rocks in the Denver Basin include the Cretaceous Belle Fourche (Graneros), Mowry, and Carlile shales, as well as the Greenhorn Formation.
 Oil generation in these formations began during the Laramide orogeny and continued through the Miocene (Higley and Cox, 2007).

-Oil and gas was first discovered in the Denver Basin in 1901, and it now includes approximately 1,500 hydrocarbon fields spanning several states (Higley and Cox, 2007).
-The Wyoming portion of the Denver Basin has 33 named oil and gas fields, 12 of which are currently producing oil or gas (WSGS oil and gas map).
-Production from these 12 fields and numerous wildcat wells steadily increased by more than an order of magnitude since 2009, thanks in part to some of Wyoming’s most productive oil wells.
-Each year since 2017, the Denver Basin has accounted for 10% of the state’s total oil production (WOGCC, 2024).
+Oil and gas were first discovered in the Denver Basin in 1901, and it now includes approximately 1,500 hydrocarbon fields spanning several states (Higley and Cox, 2007).
+The Wyoming portion of the Denver Basin has over 30 named oil and gas fields, 10 of which are currently producing oil or gas (WSGS oil and gas map).
+Production from these 10 fields and numerous wildcat wells has increased tremendously since 2009, thanks in part to some of Wyoming’s most successful oil wells.
+The Denver Basin has accounted for 10% of the state’s total oil production over the past decade, having previously accounted for only 1.5 percent during the previous decade (WOGCC, 2025).

 Although production efforts in the Denver Basin have historically focused on the Niobrara Formation, operators are beginning to explore other unconventional plays in the basin.
 Horizontal drilling and hydraulic fracturing have increased recent production from the tight sand formations of the Upper Cretaceous Muddy "J" Sandstone and the Codell Sandstone Member of the Carlile Shale.
 As drilling techniques and reservoir characterization in the Denver Basin are refined and improved, there is the potential for increased production from unconventional reservoirs.